jorritvm/snakelab/return_codes/README.md

 ```

 ## Results when running the scripts through a python wrapper (subprocess)
+### On windows, it only works if the wrapper propagates the return code explicitly
 If you create a naive wrapper like this:
 ```python
 import sys